kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ---

+Back to Data&hellip;

 ### API Projects can be

 ## Custom & Specific,

 ???
-The projects we build with this API may be custom and specific, like the work we do at Bocoup, or like WIRED or other large media sites, where the implementation is highly tailored to the individual client's needs and depends on custom endpoints.
+Returning to the concept of WordPress data specifically, the highest-profile WP API projects are liable to be the ones where we're building out custom endpoints, custom data types, custom interfaces; this would be the sort of work we do at Bocoup, or that a WordPress agency like 10up might build for one of their partners.
+The data here is domain-specific, very powerful and relevant, but these implementations are only relevant within that organization.

 ---